Oklahoma State vs. Baylor College Basketball Game Preview

 It was bad enough to contend against a miserable Iowa State, but it was exploded by Kansas and had a hard time getting by a strong West Virginia.
 A case of 21-day layoffs has surfaced, and Oklahoma State is to benefit.

 What’s wrong with Beers?
 The defense has been redeemed – allowing the final four teams to hit close to 50% of their shots – and the offense is not sufficiently consistent from the outside.
-The biggest problem, however, is the inability to dominate the boards, as happened ahead of time.
+However, the biggest problem is the inability to dominate boards such as those that occurred prematurely.

 Oklahoma State, on the other hand, has been superb at capturing rebounding margins and has been fantastic off the field.
 O wins big back-to-back over Oklahoma.